teial-personal-projects/scholarship-hub/docs/SECURITY_IMPLEMENTATION_PLAN.md

 - ✅ Do use strict type checking
 - ✅ Do sanitize HTML content before storing

-### CSRF Protection
+### JWT Security
-- ❌ Don't use GET requests for state-changing operations
+- ❌ Don't store tokens in localStorage without understanding XSS risks
-- ❌ Don't expose CSRF tokens in URLs
+- ❌ Don't send tokens in URL query parameters (use Authorization headers)
+- ❌ Don't skip HTTPS in production (tokens transmitted in clear text)
+- ❌ Don't use long-lived access tokens (keep under 1 hour)
-- ❌ Don't disable CSRF for convenience
+- ❌ Don't trust JWT payload without verification (always validate server-side)
-- ✅ Do use secure, httpOnly cookies
+- ✅ Do use sessionStorage or memory for more secure token storage
-- ✅ Do implement token rotation
+- ✅ Do implement automatic token refresh
+- ✅ Do invalidate sessions on password change
+- ✅ Do use HTTPS everywhere in production
-- ✅ Do test with actual CSRF attack scenarios
+- ✅ Do validate all JWT claims on the backend

 ### Rate Limiting
 - ❌ Don't use the same limits for all endpoints